Edema, or swelling to parts of the body, is a common problem most everyone has experienced at some point in their lives.

-Sometimes, however, the swelling you’re experiencing could actually be a warning sign of something more serious, such as venous insufficiency, congestive heart failure, preeclampsia or kidney and liver disease.
+Sometimes, however, the swelling you’re experiencing could actually be a warning sign of a more serious medical condition, such as venous insufficiency, congestive heart failure, preeclampsia or kidney disease and liver disease.

 What are the symptoms of edema?

-While it’s common to experience swelling in your legs, ankles and feet, edema can occur anywhere in the body including your upper body and organs.
+While it’s common to experience swelling in your feet, calves, legs and ankles, edema can occur anywhere in the body including your upper body and organs.

 Signs that you have edema include:

 - Skin that retains a dimple after being pressed for several seconds (You’ll notice an indentation where you press)

 - Skin that is red and warm near the swelling

 If you have any of these symptoms, contact your doctor as they may want to do some tests to see what is causing your edema.
 However, you should seek immediate medical attention if you experience these symptoms along with shortness of breath or chest pains.

 “It is particularly important to inform your primary care physician if you are experiencing leg swelling with shortness of breath or significant pain in the area of swelling as these can be signs of a more serious underlying health concern,” said Colton Redding, DO, a family medicine physician with Banner Health Center in Loveland, CO.
 “Swelling in conjunction with difficulty breathing or pain in the area of swelling can be signs of heart failure, pulmonary edema or underlying blood clot formation.”

 How is edema treated?